Commutativity properties of Quinn spectra: A family of multiplication maps

 \section{A family of multiplication maps}

 In this section we begin the proof of Theorem \ref{Nov12.3}.
+We shall construct a monad $\bbP$ together with maps such that a) the functor $\bR$ factors over $\bbP$-algebras, b) the transformation $\bbP \ra \bbP' $ is a weak equivalence in a suitable sense so $\bR$ is weakly equivalent as a functor to $\bbP$-algebras to another functor that factors over $\bbP'$-algebras.

 From now until the end of Section \ref{rect} we fix a $\Z$-graded permutative category $\A$ and a commutative ad theory with values in $\A$.
 Let $\bR$ be the object of $\sss$ constructed from this ad theory as in Example \ref{Aug29.1}.

 Let $\bM$ be the symmetric ring spectrum associated to the ad theory (\cite[Proposition 17.5 and Theorem 18.5]{LM12}).
 By definition, $M_k=|R_k|$.
 The multiplication of $\bM$ is induced by the collection of maps